BlackPythonDevs/blackpythondevs.com/_posts/2024-08-15-python-morsels-black-python-devs-high-five.md

 ---
-title: Black Python Devs Partners with Python Morsels for High Five Launch
+author: Jay Miller
 date: 2024-08-15
+description: Kickstart your Python skills with a comprehensive 10-week course offering daily exercises, community support, and real-world applications.
+Get $30 off with our exclusive discount code!
 lang: en
-author: Jay Miller
+title: Black Python Devs Partners with Python Morsels for High Five Launch
 ---

 We’re thrilled to announce a that Python Morsels is offering us an affiliate partnership for [Python High Five](https://www.pythonmorsels.com/high-five/), a comprehensive 10-week Python course starting in early September.